Tsudheerkumar77/IPL-Score-Prediction/README.md

 # IPL-Score-Prediction
 # this jupyter notebook
 # run the notebook in jupyter
-# it wiil give score of one innings of ipl
+# it will give score of innings of ipl